Caylor777/EasyMcMod-Installer/README.md

 Create a .exe to easily install minecraft mods to the .minecraft/mods folder

 ## Installation
 1.zip or clone the github repository

-2.Ensure python is installed (worked on 3.11.5)
-3.pip install -r requirements. txt
+## Usage for user
+1.Run "main.exe"

-## Usage
+## Usage for seting up
-1.Put download links in the "downloads.json" file (only accepts modrinth/curseforge links)
-  *for modrinth, under the versions tab "copy link address" of the download icon on the indended version
-  *for cureforge you must wait for the 5 seconds and "copy link address" for the "try again" button
-2.right click on empty space in the folder and select "open in terminal"
-3.In the terminal windows type "python main.py <"forge"/"fabric"> <file path to "download.json">
-  *2ed argument(<file path to "download.json">) is not required and if not given the program will assume that the "downloads.json" is in the same folder as "main.py"

-## Dependencies
-python
-pyinstaller
+1. Put the .jar files for the mods you want included in the mods folder
+2. Put a mod installer (forge or fabric) .jar in the main directory
+3. Pre-set settings in the "settings.json" file or igone it

 ## Contributing
 https://github.com/Caylor777